MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusSubscription.md

 ```

 ### -DeadLetteringOnMessageExpiration
-Indicates whether a subscription has deadletter support when a message expires.
+Indicates if a subscription has deadletter support when a message expires.

 ```yaml
 Type: Boolean